 Helped successfully defend a Chinese state-owned company against alleged patent infringement, copyright infringement, trademark infringement, and unfair competition related to auto coolant supplying systems in the US District Court for the Eastern District of Texas, file inter partes reviews (IPRs) at the Patent Trial Appeal Board (PTAB) of the US Patent and Trademark Office, and secure a stay of the litigation only three months before trial, ultimately achieving a successful resolution to the case in 2017.

-Represented dozens of Chinese companies to defend them against alleged intellectual property infringement (including patent infringement, copyright infringement, trademark infringement, and/or trade secret misappropriation) at the ITC and many US district courts, including in the Eastern District of Texas and the Northern and Central districts of California, and successfully helped Chinese companies to minimize their exposure and reach favorable settlements by implementing counter actions in the PTAB, US courts, and China and performing strategic settlement negotiations.
+Represented dozens of Chinese companies to defend them against alleged intellectual property infringement (including patent infringement, copyright infringement, trademark infringement, and/or trade secret misappropriation) at the ITC and many US district courts, including in the District of Delaware, Eastern District of Texas, and the Northern and Central districts of California, and successfully helped Chinese companies to minimize their exposure and reach favorable settlements by implementing counter actions in the PTAB, US courts, and China and performing strategic settlement negotiations.

 University of Washington School of Law, 2008, J.D.